EricAPurvis/Software-Engineer-Exam-2024v1/README.md

 The traveller has the possibility of going to the following cities.<br />
 Tokyo, Yokohama, Kyoto, Osaka, Sapporo, Nagoya

-Why my UI & UX implementation and code are the best.
+Why my UI & UX implementation and code are the best.<br />
 	UI: Stunning visuals, very pleasent to look at, conforms for mobile use, and can still be used visually on a computer.<br />
 	UX: With easy to use dropdown selections and simple button usage the user will find it very easy and relaxing to use.<br />
 	Code: Using VueJS, Javascript, HTML and CSS the webpage is very responsive and reactive.
-The code itself is written and held within their own appropriate files to be linked/used by the html page.<br />
+The code itself is written and held within their own appropriate files to be linked/used by the html page.

 Author Notes:
 	Weather app exam - <br />